solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.2/README.md

 The build pipeline will consists of the following key tasks:

-- Train Model: run the training algorithm and register the model with Azure ML Model registry.
+- **Train Model**: run the training algorithm and register the model with Azure ML Model registry.

-- Evaluate Model: evaluate the model performance and make a determination if the new model performance meets the established criteria.
+- **Evaluate Model**: evaluate the model performance and make a determination if the new model performance meets the established criteria.
 If the model passes the performance criteria, package the model and register the deployment image with Azure ML Image registry.

-- Publish build artifacts: publish results generated in the Evaluate step to be made available as part of the Release Pipeline.
+- **Publish Build Artifacts**: publish results generated in the Evaluate step to be made available as part of the Release Pipeline.

 ## 2. Release / Deployment Pipeline